Major Banks

 Fees

 Most student accounts are fee-free (no monthly account-keeping fees).
 International transfer fees still apply for receiving money from overseas—use Wise or OFX instead of receiving international transfers directly into your Australian account.
+For example, typical bank fees for SWIFT transfers range from AUD 15–30, while Wise charges around 0.5% of the transfer amount.

 United Kingdom